cabarius/ToyBox/ToyBox/README.txt

     Crusade: 25
     Quest Resolution: 1

+Ver 1.3.17
+    Added more explainer text for Brutal Unfair
+    Gave Brutal Difficulty Multiplier a bit more fun feedback for the Brutality level Expanded Brutality range from Trash (0.5) to Goldly Improved the look and layout of all Sliders
 Ver 1.3.16
     Critical - fixed crasher triggered on rest and other situations when you use belt auto refill Made separate search field for Enchantment editor so it no longer uses the search from Search 'n Pick